 At Cover Lay Down, we believe that familiarity breeds contentment – that is, that coversongs create a powerful comfort zone for fans to discover new artists and composers.
-As such, all songs included here are ultimately shared for the purpose of introducing you to new and previously-unappreciated musicians, that you might follow the threads to those artists’ original works, and in doing so, become part of the base of support which allows musicianship to continue to be a fruitful way to make a living, and allows the creation of new music itself to be subsidized.
+As such, all songs included here are ultimately shared for the purpose of introducing new listeners to new and previously-unappreciated musicians, that they might follow the threads to those artists’ original works, and in doing so, become part of the base of support which allows musicianship to continue to be a fruitful way to make a living, by subsidizing the creation of new music itself.

-There are many ways to show your support of artists, of course.
+There are many ways to show support of artists, of course.
 Purchasing music matters; so does show attendance, and plain old word of mouth advertising.
-But if you merely come to listen and gather, know that you are missing the mark.
-It takes all of us to make music happen.
-Abdicate your role as patron, and the whole model goes down.
+But it takes all of us to make music happen.
 If you like what you hear, follow the links provided, and lend your patronage to those artists which move you most.

-Boyhowdy lives with three tiger cats, two artistically-inclined daughters, one patient spouse, one elderly Jack Russel Terrier, and one grumpy hedgehog on several forested acres in rural Massachusetts.
-He has several degrees in communications and culture, and a lifetime of curiosity about the complex symbiosis between people and the communities they inhabit, and the way texts and cultural artifacts can be used to bridge the gaps between them.
+Boyhowdy lives with three tiger cats, two rapidly-growing turtles, one two-year-old mini-lab, two artistically-inclined daughters, and one patient spouse on several forested acres in rural Massachusetts.
+He has multiple degrees in communications and culture, and a lifetime of curiosity about the complex symbiosis between people and the communities they inhabit, and the way texts and cultural artifacts can be used to bridge the gaps between them.
 He writes to find out what he feels and thinks, and is often surprised by what emerges.

 Boyhowdy’s musical influences are vast and varied.
-He grew up with one ear cocked towards the local suburban Boston grunge scene of the late eighties and early nineties, and the other affixed to alternative college radio, but always coveted his father’s record collection, which was especially strong in the blues and folk revival movements of the seventies and eighties.
+He grew up with one ear cocked towards the Boston grunge scene of the late eighties and early nineties, and the other affixed to alternative college radio, but he always coveted his father’s record collection, which was especially strong in the blues and folk revivals of the seventies and eighties.
 He subsequently moved to Vermont in the mid-nineties after dropping out of Bard College to marry his college sweetheart; there, he discovered the joys of farmer’s markets, sparse singer-songwriter sets and old-timey footstomping fiddle tunes, and local microbrews.

-Though he was originally trained as an educator in science museums and prep schools, and before that, as a stage actor and operatic baritone at Boston University, he has found his true calling as a teacher in the second largest urban school district in Massachusetts, where he commutes every day to teach English, Media Studies, New Literacies and Communications to students whose bodies have grown up, but whose minds have not yet fully opened.
+Though he was originally trained as an educator in science museums and prep schools, and before that, as a stage actor and operatic baritone, boyhowdy has found his true calling as a teacher in the second largest urban school district in Massachusetts, where he commutes every day to teach English, Drama, Media Studies, New Literacies and Communications to students whose bodies have grown up, but whose minds have not yet fully opened.